eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 ## Features supported

 ### Issuer metadata

 In [section 11.2.2](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#section-11.2.2) specification recommends the use of header `Accept-Language` to indicate the language(s) preferred for display.
 Current version of the library does not support this.
 In [section 11.2.3](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#section-11.2.3) specification details the metadata an issuer advertises through its metadata endpoint.
 Current version of the library supports all metadata specified there except `signed_metadata` attribute.

 ### Authorization

 Specification defines ([section 5.1.1](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#section-5.1.1)) that a credential's issuance can be requested using `authorization_details` or `scope` parameter when using authorization code flow.
-Current version of the library supports usage of both parameters.
+The current version of the library supports usage of both parameters.
 Though for `authorization_details` we don't yet support the `format` attribute and its specializations per profile as specified in [Appendix A](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#appendix-A).
 Only `credential_configuration_id` attribute is supported.

 The same stands for the **token endpoint** when (as specified in [section 6.2](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#section-6.2)) server response includes
 `authorization_details`.
-In this case too library does not support authorization details that include `format` attribute.
+In this case too, the library does not support authorization details that include `format` attribute.

+### Demonstrating Proof of Possession (DPoP)

+Library supports [RFC9449](https://datatracker.ietf.org/doc/html/rfc9449).
+In addition to bearer authentication scheme, library can be configured to use DPoP authentication provided that the authorization server, that protects the credential issuer, supports this feature as well.

 ### Credential Request

-Current version of the library implements integrations with issuer's [Credential Endpoint](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#name-credential-endpoint), [Batch Credential Endpoint](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#name-batch-credential-endpoint), [Deferred Credential Endpoint](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#name-deferred-credential-endpoin) and
+The current version of the library implements integrations with issuer's [Credential Endpoint](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#name-credential-endpoint), [Batch Credential Endpoint](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#name-batch-credential-endpoint), [Deferred Credential Endpoint](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#name-deferred-credential-endpoin) and
 [Notification Endpoint](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-13.html#name-notification-endpoint).

 #### Credential Format Profiles

 OpenId4VCI specification defines several extension points to accommodate the differences across Credential formats.
-The current version of the library fully supports **ISO mDL** and **IETF SD-JWT VC** profiles.
+The current version of the library fully supports
+**ISO mDL**, **IETF SD-JWT VC** and
+**W3C VC DM (VC Signed as a JWT, Not Using JSON-LD)** profiles.

 #### Proof Types

-OpenId4VCI specification (draft 13) defines two types of proofs that can be included in a credential issuance request, JWT proof type and CWT proof type.
-Current version of the library supports only JWT proof types
+OpenId4VCI specification (draft 13) defines two types of proofs that can be included in a credential issuance request, JWT proof type, and CWT proof type.
+The current version of the library supports only JWT proof types

 ## How to contribute